-After selling it's produces, the company has to cover the cost of goods sold, how much inventory remaining it has and how much it has sold.
+After selling its products, the company has to cover the cost of goods sold, how much inventory remaining it has and how much it has sold.
 Inventory efficiency can be measured in the inventory turnover calculator.

 Finally, we subtract expenses.
 A company has operating expenses such as research & development, administrative costs, electricity, and marketing.
-Once we removed all of it, we get EBITDA.
+Once we remove all of it, we get EBITDA.

-Here it is important to notice that the cost of goods sold, and the electricity spent by a company that produces steel are non-comparable to a cybersecurity company.
-Consequently, if EBITDA margin is a metric for analyzing core operation efficiency, there is no sense to compare steel producers to companies that sell firewalls and antivirus.
+Here it is important to notice that the cost of goods sold and the electricity spent by a company that produces steel are non-comparable to a cybersecurity company.
+Consequently, if EBITDA margin is a metric for analyzing core operation efficiency, there is no sense in comparing steel producers to companies that sell firewalls and antivirus.

 The point is clear: to compare industry-related companies do matter.
 Here you can find aprepared by Aswath Damodaran to see what's an average EBITDA margin in various sectors of the U.S. economy.